wearefuturegov/nesta-skills/content/pages/00-start.md

 top_content: "Good teams go far, multidisciplinary ones even further.
 Teams with skills across these three areas are more successful at experimenting and problem-solving.
 They're not perfect, but they're effective, creative and impactful in their work.
-They can:"
+These teams can:"
 block_one_title: Work together
 block_one_content: In partnership with citizens and stakeholders to create shared ownership of new solutions.